SabbaticalJS/Contacts-App/README.md

 # Contacts-App
-An application for Creating, updating, and deleting contacts
+An application for Creating, updating, and deleting contacts server built using node.js with the express framework